sonic160/dtr_digital_model_simulink/README.md

 - [A tutorial on how to build a multibody tree model in Simulink from the URDF file of a robot, and run inverse and forward kinematics simulation in simulink.][tutorial-multibody-tree]
 - [How to use the `RobotSimulator` class to a simulation on the developed digital model.][tutorial-robot-simulation]
 - [Generate training data for the fault diagnosis model using the digital twin.][tutorial-generate-training-data]
-- Train an AI model based on the simulated training data.
+- [Train an AI model based on the simulated training data.][tutorial-train-on-simulation-data]
-- Collect test data from real robot.
+- Collect test data from real robot (to be completed).
-- Test the model trained on simulation data on test data collected from real the real robot.
+- [Test the model trained on simulation data on test data collected from real the real robot.][tutorial-train-sim-test-real]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>